-Field Field Description Factory Default GMRP You can enable or disable GMRP by enabling the checkbox.
+Field Field Description Factory Default GMRP You can enable or disable GMRP by enabling the Disabled checkbox.
 To enables GMRP, the switch must be in 802.1q VLAN mode.
-Disabled Port You can enable or disable GMRP on specified ports by clicking the corresponding checkbox.
-If you have already defined trunking group (e.g. Trk1), you can also enable it.
+Port You can enable or disable GMRP on specified ports by All Ports are clicking the corresponding checkbox.
+If you have disabled. already defined trunking group (e.g. Trk1), you can also enable it.
 If you check the All Port's box, all ports will be enabled.
-All Ports are disabled.
 Clear Statistics You can clear all GMRP Statistics Clears the records